 Little is known about these animals’ habits since they live deep in the sea and rarely come to the surface.

-Due to its incredible long length (8.62 meters long), it was especially hard to preserve and house Archie.
+Due to its incredibly long length (8.62 meters long), it was especially hard to preserve and house Archie.
 He is now on display in the Tank Room and can be seen if you take the Scenes Tour.

 Tickets